 The Colonial Health Center (CHC) understands that suicide can affect anyone, at any time, for any reason.
 We also believe suicide is preventable.
 If you are thinking about suicide call us now - 202-994-5300 (press option 2).
 We have counselors available 24 hours a day, every day.

-If you or someone you know is an imminent danger to themselves or someone else and you are on campus, call the University Police Department by dialing 202-994-6111 or, if you are off-campus, call 911 or go to the nearest Emergency Room.
+If you or someone you know is an imminent danger to themselves or someone else and you are on campus, call the GW Emergency Services by dialing 202-994-6111 or, if you are off-campus, call 911 or go to the nearest Emergency Room.

 The CARE Network connects the dots regarding care across George Washington University (GW) for students who need support.
 We focus on information sharing between appropriate university departments and identifying who is the main point of contact for a student of concern.
 To help these students we use a university-wide, cross-functional network of professionals who meet on a regular basis to review, discuss and provide appropriate resources.